zmikaya/af-persist/README.md

-﻿

-# AutoForm Persist
+﻿# AutoForm Persist

 This set of modules is designed to enhance Meteor AutoForm.
-It wraps an existing AutoForm and creates a local store using PouchDB in order to establish local persistence.
+It wraps an AutoForm component and creates a local store using PouchDB in order to establish local persistence.

 ## Getting Started